 A detailed history of the project is below...

-My name is Noah Scalin and I made a Skull-A-Day for a year.
-I started by making an orange paper skull on June 4th, 2007 and posting it online saying, "I'm making a skull a day for a year".
-I made my 365th skull on June 2nd, 2008 (and even posted a bonus skull the day after since it was a leap year!).
+- Noah Scalin made a Skull-A-Day for a year.
+He started by making an orange paper skull on June 4th, 2007 and posting it online saying, "I'm making a skull a day for a year".
+He made his 365th skull on June 2nd, 2008 (and even posted a bonus skull the day after since it was a leap year!).

-June 3rd, 2011 marked the start of Skull-A-Day 5.0.
-To celebrate the 5th year of the project I committed to making 100 skull paintings.
+- June 3rd, 2011 marked the start of Skull-A-Day 5.0.
+To celebrate the 5th year of the project Noah committed to making 100 skull paintings.

-To see all of my original skulls go HERE.
+To see all of the original skulls by Noah Scalin go HERE.

 We keep track of additional skulls by Noah HERE.

 More about Noah Scalin can be found on his personal site, at his socially conscious design and consulting firm Another Limited Rebellion, and on the MakeSomething365.com blog.

 Noah is available for talks and workshops via The Alternative Speakers Bureau.